Thought:

 It was my good luck to re-marry to a wonderful person who enjoyed me looking back and inquiring into my families past when we visited with them.
 I had met Sue fifteen years earlier (we met in the Avionics Development Lab in 1972) and always thought she was beautiful.
 Between 1974 and 1986 we had not seen each other until she came to work on the space station proposal where we worked together.

 The values taught by Mom and Dad were passed on to me and I hope I represent them well.
-Sue and I have been married over a quarter of a century and I could be more happy to share our lives.
+Sue and I were married over a thirty one years when God decided to take her home.
+Her loss was horrible for me and the family.

 Career...